therealparmesh/object-to-formdata/README.md

   /**
    * whether or not to include null values as empty strings in FormData instance
-   * defaults to false
+   * defaults to true
    */
-  noNulls: false
+  nulls: true
 };

 const formData = objectToFormData(